-Sickness during pregnancy is not uncommon and up to eight out of ten pregnant people experience some nausea and/or vomiting during pregnancy, so you’re not alone!
+Sickness during pregnancy is not uncommon, in fact, up to 80% of pregnant people experience some nausea and/or vomiting during pregnancy, so you're not alone!

-We’re here to support you by answering some of the most asked questions about morning sickness and giving you some top tips to cope with the symptoms of morning sickness.
+We're here to support you by answering some of the most asked questions about pregnancy sickness and giving you some top tips to cope with the symptoms it brings.

 Symptoms can appear gradually, with an increased aversion to certain foods and smell over time, or can seem to develop overnight, like a bad hangover.